 The FoR(SC) version is designed to be used the normal way up in a front tool post or can be inverted for use in a rear tool post.

 The holders take the 1/2" "T" type blades, also known as Empire blades (the original manufacturer)or Luers blades (the German inventor of this design) this design of blade has been used in the USA for decades on production turret lathes and screw machines.

 The blades are simple to sharpen as they only need the front clearance angle to be ground, this is easy to achieve on the side of the wheel of a bench grinder.
 The top of the cutting edge (the bottom in our case) never needs touching, the blades can also be reversed in the holder so they can be ground on both ends to save time between sharpening.
 The blade design incorporates a small hollow grind along the length of the cutting edge to help curl the chip and avoid chips jamming in the groove.

 To aid setting the cutting edge exactly on centre height the holder has a 7° taper cut into the shank and a matching adjusting wedge that can be moved back or forth to give up to 1mm (.040") of vertical movement.
 This avoids having to use thin shims to pack up the holder to exactly the correct height if you don't have an adjustable tool post.

 The wedge can also double as a resharpening guide as 7° is ideal for the front clearance angle, the magnet stops the wedge moving about on the grinding rest when used as a sharpening jig.
 Just place the wedge on the grinding tool rest and use the side of the wheel to sharpen the blade.

-The holders are available in four common tool heights.
+The holders are available in five common tool heights from